simpleai-team/simpleai/docs/search_viewers.rst

 ConsoleViewer
 -------------

-The ConsoleViewer is similar to the WebViewer, but without the graphical interface, but a terminal one.
+The ConsoleViewer is similar to the WebViewer but instead of the web graphical interface, it has a terminal based interface.
 By default it will stop on each event of the algorithm (new iteration, node expanded, ...), print some information about the event, and wait for your input.
 You can just press enter to continue to the next event or use any of the several commands available to get information about the execution.
 You can generate a PNG file with the current search tree, show statistics, and more.
 These commands are explained on the interactive prompt shown when you run the algorithm using the ConsoleViewer, so they won't be explained here.

 You can also specify some configuration for the ConsoleViewer when creating it.
 It allows one parameter: